 Rule Number One — Enjoy Your Visit!

 The National Zoo & Aquarium is a wonderful place to explore, learn, and relax.
-Our few rules help ensure an enjoyable and safe experience for all visitors.
+Our rules help ensure an enjoyable and safe experience for all visitors.

 Walk don't ride

 The safety of children is very important to us and they must be supervised by an accompanying adult at all times.
 Unaccompanied children (15 and under) will not be permitted to enter the zoo.
-School students must be accompanied by a supervisingadult at all times.
+School students must be accompanied by a supervising adult at all times.

 Please don't feed the animals

 Rails, moats, and other barriers between you and our animals are there to protect you and the animals from harm.
 It is especially important not to lift children over rails or rest them on railings, or let them stick fingers or arms through fences.
-Remember, Zoo animals are wild animals.
+Remember, zoo animals are wild animals.
 Children must be supervised by an accompanying adult at all times.
 Unaccompanied children (15 and under) will not be permitted to enter the zoo.

 Please note however, that alcohol is not permitted within the zoo grounds (unless by prior arrangement in relation to a function booking).

 Put all of your rubbish in bins and use the Recycling Bins when appropriate.
-Help us to keep our Zoo clean.
+Help us to keep our zoo clean.

 Whistles of any type are not to be brought into or used on the zoo grounds by visitors under any circumstances.
-These are used by Zoo staff in the event of an animal emergency.
+These are used by zoo staff in the event of an animal emergency.

-Photographers wishing to market and sell their photos of our Zoo animals must contact the Zoo for permission.
+Photographers wishing to market and sell their photos of zoo animals must contact the zoo for permission.
 A fee may be payable, and is determined on an individual case by case basis.

 Email [email protected] for more information

-We have the authority to close any part of the Zoo, including any animal exhibit (animals off display) or cancel a Keeper Talk at any time for reasons of adverse weather, equipment failure, maintenance and construction, or in the interests of safety.
+We have the authority to close any part of the Zoo, including any animal exhibit (animals off display) or cancel a Keeper Talk at any time for reasons such as adverse weather, equipment failure, maintenance and construction, or in the interests of safety.
 We will not be liable for any loss or expense incurred by a guest as the result of such closure.